On the homological mirror symmetry conjecture for pairs of pants: Introduction

 We will consider the $A$-model on $\mathcal{P}^n$, i.e., Fukaya's $A_{\infty}$ category $\mathcal{F}uk(\mathcal{P}^n)$ (see \cite{fukaya93,fooo}).
 Recall that the objects of $\mathcal{F}uk(\mathcal{P}^n)$ are compact oriented Lagrangian submanifolds of $\mathcal{P}^n$, and the morphism space between transversely intersecting Lagrangians $L_1,L_2$ is defined as

 where $\mathbb{K}$ is an appropriate coefficient ring.
 The $A_{\infty}$ structure maps are

 for $d \ge 1$, and their coefficients are defined by counts of rigid boundary-punctured holomorphic disks with boundary conditions on the Lagrangians $L_0, \ldots, L_d$.
-Observe that, because the symplectic form on $\mathcal{P}^n$ is exact, the Fukaya category is unobstructed (i.e., there is no $\mu^0$).
+Observe that, because the symplectic form on $\mathcal{P}^n$ is exact, the Fukaya category of exact Lagrangians is unobstructed (i.e., there is no $\mu^0$).

 In general, $\mathbb{K}$ must be a Novikov field of characteristic $2$, and the morphism spaces of the Fukaya category are $\Z_2$-graded.
 If we require that the objects of our category be exact embedded Lagrangians, we remove the need for a Novikov parameter.
 If we furthermore require that our Lagrangians come equipped with a `brane' structure (a grading relative to the volume form $\eta$, and a spin structure), we can assign signs to the rigid disks whose count defines a structure coefficient of the Fukaya category, and therefore remove the need for our coefficient ring to have characteristic $2$.
 The grading of Lagrangians also allows us to define a $\Z$-grading on the morphism spaces of the Fukaya category.
 Thus, by restricting the objects of the Fukaya category to be exact Lagrangian branes, we can define the category with coefficients in $\C$, and with a $\Z$-grading.
 For more details, see \cite{fooo} or \cite{seidel08}.